• Skip to primary navigation

 Tips for sculpting with fruit

-I’ve fashioned a few fruit sculptures now, and the best advice I can give is to choose your fruit wisely.
+I’ve fashioned a few fruit sculptures now, and my best advice is to choose your fruit wisely.
 The firmer the fruit, the better it will stay put.
 If the fruit is too soft or damaged, it might crumble or fall.
 Set the soft pieces aside for your own personal stash or save them for other dishes, like Fruit Soup or this Fruit Salad Recipe.
 Ideally, this dessert should be served immediately after it’s made, but you can also dish it out within 24 hours.
 Just be careful to keep it in the fridge so it stays as firm and fresh as possible.
 Last but not least, if you’d like to include extra decorations, consider using mini marshmallows, chocolate chips, or sprigs of fresh mint.
 Ta-da!
 You’ve got a fruity masterpiece.

 How do I store leftovers?